Contact methods

 When the request is still rejected

-You will still see USER_ALREADY_EXISTS (HTTP 409) when:
+You still see USER_ALREADY_EXISTS (HTTP 409) when:

 - Another user in the project owns the identifier as a verified contact method.